 - Select a class.
 If you teach more than one class, select one focus class for this assessment.
 If your placement for history/social studies has you responsible for a group rather than a whole class, plans should describe instruction for that group (minimum of 4 students).
 That group will constitute "the whole class" for edTPA. - Provide context information.
-The Middle Childhood History/Social Studies Context for Learning Information form is provided later in this handbook and must be submitted in a template.
+The Secondary History/Social Studies Context for Learning Information form is provided later in this handbook and must be submitted in a template.
 This form provides essential information about your students and your school/classroom.
 The context information you submit should be no more than 4 pages, including prompts. - Identify a learning segment to plan, teach, and analyze.
 Review the curriculum with your cooperating teacher and select a learning segment of 3-5 consecutive lessons.
 (If teaching history/social studies within a large time block, select a learning segment of about 3-5 hours of connected instruction.) - Identify a central focus.
 Identify the central focus along with the content standards and objectives you will address in the learning segment.
-The central focus should support young adolescents in learning and using facts and concepts, and inquiry, interpretation, or analysis skills to build and support arguments or conclusions about historical events, a topic/theme, or a social studies phenomenon, as well as support young adolescents in making interdisciplinary connections.
+The central focus should support students in learning and using facts and concepts, and inquiry, interpretation, or analysis skills to build and support arguments or conclusions about historical events, a topic/theme, or a social studies phenomenon.